hawtkin/Dell_Latitude_E5470_Hackintosh/readme.md

 #### Can you make X to work?
 - If I find out a way to make it works, I will update on Github.
 ### BIOS settings
+Press F2 to boot to BIOS, press F12 or Delete for boot menu
+- Setting
+	- System Configurations
+		- Parallel Port: Disabled
+		- Sata Operation: AHCI
+		- USB Configuration: ☑️ Enable USB boot support
+	- Security
+		- TPM Security: ❌ TPM on
+		- CPU XD Support: ☑️ CPU XD support
+		- Intel SGX Enable: Disabled
   🚧 under construction rn 🚧